nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 Format: `find description <Query>`

 ---
-### 3.10 Using Undo and Redo commands: **[coming in v2.0]**
+### 3.10 Using Undo and Redo commands:

+Eggventory supports undo-ing and redo-ing of commands you have entered by accident to reverse or redo their effects.
+You can `undo` and `redo` the following commands:

+- `add`
+- `delete`
+- `edit`

 #### 3.10.1 Undoing a command: `undo`

-If you accidentally entered a command by accident, the effects of any command can be reversed with the undo command.
-You can undo the following previous commands:

-- add
--  delete
-- edit
+Did you accidentally delete the wrong Stock?
+Not to worry!
+You can use the `undo` command to undo your error and correct any disastrous mistakes!

+As stated above, `undo` works for the `add`, `delete`, and `edit` commands.

  Format: `undo`

 #### 3.10.2 Reversing an undo command: `redo`

-Undoing a command can be reversed using the redo command.
+Did you want to delete that Stock after all?
+You can reverse your `undo` command using the `redo` command!

+As stated above, `redo` works for the `add`, `delete`, and `edit` commands.

 Format: `redo`

+Below is an example of the `undo` and `redo` commands in use.

   e.g.
    ![](images/add_below_undoredo.png)
 ---
 ### 3.11 Setting autosave options: **[coming in v2.0]**
   Eggventory automatically saves the current inventory to the disk every time data is added, removed, or edited.
+This saves you from the paranoia of having to save after every change you make, since Eggventory handles saving for you!

-You can disable this feature with this command.
+  However, you can disable this feature with this command.
 Eggventory will then save only when the program exits.

 Format: `autosave on` OR `autosave off`

 ---
 ### 3.12 Exiting the program: `bye`

+Finished with your work and would like to safely quit Eggventory?
+Type in the `bye` command and Eggventory will save your inventory and close.

+Goodbye and thank you for using Eggventory!
+We hope to see you again!

 Format: `bye`

-## 4. FAQ

-## 5. Command Summary
+## 4. Command Summary
 ### Add Commands

 |Command| Syntax
 |---|---|
-  add stock | `add stockStockType> <StockCode> <Quantity> <Description>` add stocktype | `add stocktype <StockType>`
+  add stock | `add stock <StockType> <StockCode> <Quantity> <Description>` add stocktype | `add stocktype <StockType>`
   add person | `add person <MatricNo>`
   add template | `add template <TemplateName> {<StockCode> <Quantity>}`